sympower/dt-data-load-tool/docs/website/docs/plus/features/ai.md

 # AI workflows

-As part of dlt+, we are developing several tools to enhance development with AI workflows.
+As part of data_load_tool+, we are developing several tools to enhance development with AI workflows.
 The first of these is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io) plugin for Claude Desktop for data exploration.

 ## Prerequisites
-- dlt+ installed in a virtual environment (see [installation guide](../getting-started/installation.md))
+- data_load_tool+ installed in a virtual environment (see [installation guide](../getting-started/installation.md))
 - [Claude Desktop](https://claude.ai/download) installed

-## Install dlt+ with MCP support
+## Install data_load_tool+ with MCP support

 Make sure your virtual environment is activated, then: